ibexa/documentation-user/docs/persona_paths/shop_manager.md

 including the following responsibilities:

 - Create and maintain product information (descriptions, tech specs, media, etc.)
-- Maintain pricing and shipping cost information
+- Maintain product pricing and shipping cost information
-- Create engaging marketing content and publish it on the website
+- Manage shipping and payment methods
+- Manage and track orders

 ## What would you like to do today?